Latin Dances

 Mambo

-Mambo confusingly is a word that can refer to three different dance styles (see our article on mambo vs salsa).
+Mambo confusingly is a word that can refer to a few different dance styles (see our article on mambo vs salsa).

 Mambo was originally developed in the 1940s in Cuba and popularized in New York in the famed Palladium Ballroom.
 The style borrowed from earlier dance styles such as son and danzon and evolved in the active dance scene of NYC.